-In Colorado the turning of the seasons is a prized display of Mother Nature’s artistic prowess.
-Combine this natural fall scene with drives that have earned the coveted “scenic byway” designation, and you’ve got a backstage pass to the best fall drives in Colorado.
+In Colorado, the turning of the seasons is a prized display of Mother Nature’s artistic prowess.
+Combine these fall colors with drives that have earned the coveted “scenic byway” designation, and you’ve got a backstage pass to the best fall drives in Colorado.

 These leafy routes not only get you so close to gorgeous fall foliage that you can smell the trees changing, but they also reveal significant pages in the state’s historic and cultural storybook.